appdevelopmentandsuch/AnotherSoilSensor/README.md

 AnotherSoilSensor is designed to be easy to setup and use.
 Without any prior configuration, you should be able to flash a device and use immediately.

+**NOTE** By default, AnotherSoilSensor does not display verbose output to the Serial Monitor for security purposes.
+If you wish to see verbose output of the device, you must got into `constants.h` and change `DEBUG` to `true`.

 **NOTE**
 The data produced for consumption by either the REST API or the MQTT Broker is represented as a percentage, from 0% - 100%.
 These values used for determining the mositure percentage are stored in `constants.h` as `VALUE_AIR` and `VALUE_WATER`, where `VALUE_AIR` is the value read from the sensor when it is exposed to air, and `VALUE_WATER` is the value read from the sensor when it is almost completely submerged.